Post Secondary Options

 Post Secondary School Options

-On Wednesday, November 2, 2022 the guidance department will be hosting an in-person informational presentation on Post-Secondary Pathways for parents/guardians.
-The virtual presentation will start promptly at 6:00pm - 7:00pm
+On TBA the guidance department will be hosting an in-person informational presentation on Post-Secondary pathways for students, parents/guardians.

 Attachments: